British Young Breeders

 Success at the Olympics and at international competition level, and the achievement of British bred, Woodlander Farouche, taking the Young Horse World Championship for the second time, has focussed attention on British breeding programmes, and young people involved in the industry are already reaping the benefits of BYB membership.

-With a vibrant new logo and exciting prospects for members in 2014, British Young Breeders are helping to create a brighter future for British breeding.
+With a vibrant new logo and exciting prospects for members, British Young Breeders are helping to create a brighter future for British breeding.

 For more information, visit the BYB Facebook page